 – Wrap a compress soaked with castor oil and keep on the affected area for at least 2 hours (the longer the better).
 It will help to break up adhesions (scars).
 Castor oil packs reduce pain and inflammation.
 Used regularly over time castor oil packs reduce scar tissue.
 In order to convert this pack into a poultice, cover the castor oil cloth with a piece of plastic wrap.
 Use a bandage to secure the castor oil pack to your abdomen.
 Apply a hot water bottle or heating pad as heat will help the castor oil penetrate the skin.
 Use the castor oil pack for at least 2 hours or even better overnight.
 Do not use a heating pad overnight.
 Do it for seven days and repeat the treatment for another seven days after three days break.
 Women should not do this during menstruation.
 Sleep on old towels to prevent staining bed.
 You do not need to make a new castor oil pack each day.
 If you use this treatment for several months, start with a fresh pack each month.

 – Drink more water between meals (3 glasses 3 times a day).

-– Take Serrapeptase internally every day.
+– Take Serrapeptase internally at least 120 mg every day.
 Serrapeptase is an enzyme produced by silkworms.
 It dissolves non-living tissue.
 It can be bought at health food stores and online.

 – Myrrh internally.